BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==
+= 1.4.10 - 8 May 2020 =
+* Fixed error code related to the tmpga library.

 = 1.4.9 - 17 March 2020 =
 * Fixed the compatibility with BuddyBoss Platform.